biodunbamigboye/patricia-assessment-backend-dev/README.md

 ## About

-This project is powered by Laravel 8 it is a backend api which all routes return a json value Accept : application/json
+This project is powered by Laravel 8 it is a backend api which all routes return a json value <br>
+Accept : application/json

 ## Authentication

-Laravel Sanctum is used to for user authentication and token Management Authorization : Bearer Token
+Laravel Sanctum is used to for user authentication and token Management<br>
+Authorization : Bearer Token

 ## Routes
-Note : hosturl is the url of the server hosting the api accessibility : This indicates if a route is a protected route or a public route {id} : This is a variable in the route and it should be replaced with the corresponding id of the user, as it is saved on the user table method : this is the http request method by which the request is sent
+Note : hosturl is the url of the server hosting the api <br>
+accessibility : This indicates if a route is a protected route or a public route <br>
+{id} : This is a variable in the route and it should be replaced with the corresponding id of the user, <br>
+as it is saved on the user table<br>
+method : this is the http request method by which the request is sent<br>

-Login :
+Login : <br>
-    route : hosturl/api/login
+    route : hosturl/api/login <br>
-    method : POST,
+    method : POST,<br>
     formData : {
         email : 'demo@assessment.com,
         password : '123456'
     }
-    accessibility: public
+    accessibility: public<br>re

 Register :
     route : hosturl/api/register